chongyangshi/budget-k8s/README.md

 In the above example:

-* We have an ingress-terminating Deployment called `nginx-test` set up with 2 replicas in the `ingress` namespace, which serves plain-text traffic on TCP 80;
+* We have an ingress-terminating Deployment called `nginx-test` set up with 2 replicas in the `ingress` namespace, which serves plaintext traffic on TCP 80;
 * A corresponding `nginx-test` Service resource, which tells Kubernetes to forward terminating traffic to the Deployment's replicas;
-* A corresponding `nginx-test` Ingress resource, which tells Traefik Proxy (running on the ingress load-balancing GCE instance) to set up TLS termination for our hostname `your-domain.example.com`, and then send traffic for that domain to be terminated by the `nginx-test` Service in plain-text.
+* A corresponding `nginx-test` Ingress resource, which tells Traefik Proxy (running on the ingress load-balancing GCE instance) to set up TLS termination for our hostname `your-domain.example.com`, and then send traffic for that domain to be terminated by the `nginx-test` Service in plaintext.

+By default traffic between Kubernetes namespaces are not restricted, so `nginx-test` could for example then reverse proxy traffic it receives to a Java backend application running in the `default` namespace.
+It is recommended however that you set up [ingress network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to allow only the terminating replicas like `nginx-test` to reach those backend applications.

 ## Estimated cost of upkeep